danielbusnz-lgtm/car-ai/README.md

 # AI Reinforcement Learning Car Project

 Put simply, I used Deep Q-Learning (DQN) to teach a car how to drive around a track.
+If you're reading this readme rn (very improbable) im just too tired to write a full readme bc tbh im gonna change like most of this anyways.

 ## Features Include